replicatedhq/docs/docs/distributing-an-application/installing.md

 ```

 ## Accessing the On-prem UI
-The Replicated On-Prem UI is web-based, and can be accessed via port 8800 over HTTPS of the server you've
+The Replicated On-Prem UI is web-based, Replicated is by default available at port 8800 over
-installed Replicated on (make sure that port 8800 is accessible from your local computer).
+HTTPS of the server you've installed Replicated on (make sure that port 8800 is accessible
+from your local computer).

 You'll need to [create & download a license file](/distributing-an-application/create-licenses/)
 for yourself on the vendor portal & then just follow the instructions from there.